22 IBM Road

 Asset allocation is used to distribute your investable assets among a variety of investment categories.
 This process aims to:

 Accumulation planning also involves the choice of securities for your investment portfolio.
 Basic securities are stocks, bonds, and mutual funds.
-Separately managed accounts, option strategies, short-term assets, and annuities are also used to optimize your portfolio.
+Additional products such as short-term assets, and annuities may also be used in your portfolio.

 Alternative investments may also be an option for the right investor.
-One of the premier benefits of alternative investments is diversification, resulting from the inclusion of investments that tend to react differently to the markets than more traditional investments.
-Managed futures, hedge funds, oil and gas, tax shelters, and real estate are all examples of alternative investments.
+One of the premier benefits of alternative investments is diversification, resulting from the inclusion of investments that can react differently to the markets than more traditional investments.
 These products generally involve substantial risk and limited liquidity.

 Most investors understand that as risk increases, the potential for return also increases.
 But there is a point for every individual where the level of risk is not worth the potential return.
 The goal of asset allocation is to provide you with the risk/return scenario that is most comfortable for you.